Sam Cookson (English footballer): Later career

 Cookson subsequently played for Barnsley, whom City purchased Eric Brook and Fred Tilson from.
 Despite a long and distinguished career, the only honour that Cookson won was gained at the age of 39, a Third Division North title with Barnsley.
 His brother Jimmy also played for Manchester City, where he did not make the first team, and later played for Chesterfield and West Bromwich Albion.

 Legacy

 Cookson is regarded as one of Manchester City's greatest ever players.
-In 1977 the Manchester City Council named eleven streets in a new estate in Moss Side after famous City players including Cookson, Frank Swift, Fred Tilson, Sam Cowan, Horace Barnes, Max Woosnam, Tommy Browell, Jimmy McMullan, Eric Brook, Billy Meredith and Tommy Johnson.
-He is listed as the forty-ninth greatest ever City player in Ian Penney's book The Essential History of Manchester City.
+In 1977 Manchester City Council named eleven streets in a new estate in Moss Side after famous City players including Cookson, Frank Swift, Fred Tilson, Sam Cowan, Horace Barnes, Max Woosnam, Tommy Browell, Jimmy McMullan, Eric Brook, Billy Meredith and Tommy Johnson.
+In Ian Penney's book The Essential History of Manchester City, Cookson is listed as the club's 49th greatest ever player.